cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/01-preparing_data.md

 ::: {.callout-tip}
 #### Learning Objectives
+At the end of this session the following objective are aimed to be met:

-- Recognise the importance of organising your files and folders when starting a bioinformatic analysis.
+- Recognising the importance of organising your files and folders when starting a bioinformatic analysis.
 - Using command line to prepare sample data files, create environments, and manipulate files (directories/folders,etc) for analysis.
-- Investigate the content of the raw sequencing FASTQ files.
+- Investigating the content of the raw sequencing FASTQ files.
-- Download available public reference genomes from public databases.
+- Ability to download available public reference genomes from public databases.
 :::